pygumby/spring-boot-sample-app/README.md

 #### Requesting a user's score

-Requesting the popularity score of a GitHub user, e.g., @ypsy, can be done with a `GET` request to the route `score`, e.g.:
+Requesting the popularity score of a GitHub user, e.g., @ypsy, can be done with a `GET` request to the route `score`.

 ````http
 GET http://localhost:8080/score?login=ypsy